MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

 ## Provision an Azure Synapse Analytics workspace

-You'll need an Azure Synapse Analytics workspace with access to data lake storage.
-You can use the built-in serverless SQL pool to query files in the data lake.
+You'll need an Azure Synapse Analytics workspace with access to data lake storage and a dedicated SQL pool hosting a data warehouse.

 In this exercise, you'll use a combination of a PowerShell script and an ARM template to provision an Azure Synapse Analytics workspace.